SYK thermal expectations are classically easy at any temperature

-Our main result shows that Barvinok's interpolation algorithm is efficient for the SYK model.
-At constant temperature, the SYK Gibbs state is highly entangled~\cite{liu2018quantum}: typical eigenstates have at least polynomially growing circuit complexity and matrix product state bond dimension \cite{anschuetz2025strongly}.
+Our second result shows that Barvinok's interpolation algorithm is efficient for the SYK model, and in particular controls the complex zeros of the SYK Gibbs state to determine the $\beta$-dependence of the algorithm.
+At constant temperature, the SYK Gibbs state is highly entangled~\cite{liu2018quantum} and contains magic~\cite{bettaque2026magic}; moreover, typical eigenstates have at least polynomially growing circuit complexity and matrix product state bond dimension \cite{anschuetz2025strongly}.
 This causes variational ansatzes, such as mixtures of Gaussian states, to poorly approximate the Gibbs state \cite{hastings2023field,ramkumar2025high}.
 Quantum Monte Carlo approaches also fail due to the sign problem \cite{troyer2005computational}.
 Finally, mean-field approximations that simply return the observable in expectation fail to capture instance-to-instance fluctuations, which are inverse-polynomially large.
 Nonetheless, we show that Barvinok's algorithm succeeds at any constant temperature and resolves these fluctuations (\Cref{app:syk}).

 \begin{result*}[Classical algorithm for SYK] With probability $1-o(1)$, a large-$q$ SYK instance satisfies for any local observable $O$ and any $\lambda = o(1)$

 Consequently, for all (constant) real $\beta > 0$, Barvinok's interpolation method estimates thermal expectations to additive error $\epsilon$ with cost $n^{O\lr{\beta \log (\beta n/\epsilon)}}$. \end{result*}